Tanzim52/Event-Management/README.md

 This project was built as part of an assessment task.
 However, feel free to fork and enhance it further!

 🧠 Bonus
-No third-party UI libraries used — fully custom CSS/React/Tailwind
+No third-party Authentication used, A details page given

 Fully responsive for all devices